-To be eligible for Career Practical Training, all undergraduate students must complete one full academic year (two 16-week semesters/4 eight-week sessions) of study, complete both CPT Workshops, and achieve and maintain a minimum Cumulative Grade Point Average (CGPA) of 2.0 or higher.
-For Graduate level CPT eligibility, students must complete one eight-week session, complete CPT Workshop I and II, and achieve and maintain a minimum CGPA of 3.0 or higher.
+To be eligible for Career Practical Training, all undergraduate students must complete one full academic year (two 16-week semesters/4 eight-week sessions) of study, complete the CPT Workshop, and achieve and maintain a minimum Cumulative Grade Point Average (CGPA) of 2.0 or higher.
+For Graduate level CPT eligibility, students must complete one eight-week session, complete the CPT Workshop, and achieve and maintain a minimum CGPA of 3.0 or higher.